dnndev/xmp-docs/form-controls/continue-button.md

+---
+id: form-continue-button
+title: 'xmod:ContinueButton'
+category: Buttons
+context: form
+summary: >-
+  The ContinueButton tag renders as a push-button at run-time.
+It is only valid within an `<AddSuccessTemplate>` or `<EditSuccessTemplate>`.
+keywords:
+  - continue
+  - button
+  - form
+---
 # `<xmod:ContinueButton>`

 The ContinueButton tag renders as a push-button at run-time.
 It is only valid within an `<AddSuccessTemplate>` or `<EditSuccessTemplate>`.
 When clicked, the user is returned either to the page that would have been displayed after successfully submitting the form or to the URL specified in the Redirect attribute.